Vulnogram/Vulnogram/README.md

 #### Step 2.
 Setup monogodb to be used for persistent storage of CVE JSON and users.
 	See https://www.mongodb.com/

+    *Important*: Ensure mongodb authentication is enabled.
+It is recommended to run mongodb bound to loopback/localhost and not expose it to network.

 #### Step 3.
-Copy /config/conf-default.js to config/conf.js and edit the file to suite your requirements
+Edit the config parameters in conf.js to suite your requirements.

 	See config/conf-default.js comments for hints

 #### Step 4 (Optional).
 Copy the "default" directory as "custom" and modify relevant pug templates, schemas or routes.
-Files from "custom" override "default".
+Files or fields from "custom" override "default".

 #### Step 5.
-If any pug templates were modified, regenerate client side javascript
+If any pug templates were modified, regenerate client side javascript.

 	$ node scripts/pug2js.js